NextDotID/proof_server/docs/README.md

 Of course he can, since this network is decentrialized, there is no "gatekeeper", anybody can publish any data in their own namespace.

-Well, how should other users accept the result?
+Well, how should other users trust this claim?
 They can only fetch this tweet and validate it locally.

-This will cause something:
+The result is:

-1. EVERY user should set fetch materials for EVERY platform available (typically API key) for their own.
-Since they can only trust their own result.
-This will increase the difficulty of deployment for every user.
+1. EVERY user should set fetch methods for EVERY platform available (typically API key) for their own.
+Since they can only trust their own verfification result.
+This will increase the difficulty of deployment for every single user in this network.

-2. With "junk proofs" grow more and more (they will not disappear, decentrialized, you know), every user will waste more and more API usage on these unsuccessful proof.
-Finally the whole network is flooded.
+2. With "junk proofs" grow more and more (they will not disappear or being deleted by someone, decentrialized, you know), every user will waste more and more API usage on these unsuccessful proof.
+   In the end the whole network is flooded.